kiwicom/orbit/packages/orbit-components/src/Breadcrumbs/README.md

 ## Props

-Table below contains all types of the props available in Breadcrumbs component.
+The Table below contains all types of props available in the Breadcrumbs component.

 | Name         | Type                       | Default  | Description                                                                                                                                                       |
 | :----------- | :------------------------- | :------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------- |